nanakoohashi/Customer-churn/Plan.md

     6. If the variable is very important, consider training a model to impute the missing values.
 - **Data weighting and balancing**: are all cases treated the same?
 - **Data filtering**: do something about outliers and other unwanted data
+  - Eliminating rows (cases) in order to remove unnecessary information.
+This is done to clarify the "signal" of the variables to be modeled.
+Removing unnecessary information reduces the "noise" below the level of the analysis.
+Anagolously, a customer attrition signal in a corporate database is an expression of a customer retention domain in a company.
 - **Data abstraction**: handle temporal (time-series) data
 - **Data reduction**: reduce the amount of data to use
 - **Data sampling**: records